We are a facility with a big heart — the nature of our facility allows for a close knit family atmosphere, where your family is our family.

 DR. FRANK MCMAINS, ORTHOPEDIC SURGEON & NAMESAKE

-The McMains Children's Developmental Center began as the Cerebral Palsy Association of Greater Baton Rouge, Inc in 1954.
-Created by a group of concerned parents, the Center served children with cerebral palsy.
-Since that time, the Center has grown to meet the needs of the community and now offers a full range of diagnostic, treatment and rehabilitation services.
+The McMains Children's Developmental Center began as The Cerebral Palsy Association of Greater Baton Rouge, Inc in 1954.
+Created by a group of concerned parents, MCDC served children with cerebral palsy.
+Since that time, MCDC has grown to meet the needs of the community.
+We offer a full range of diagnostic, treatment and rehabilitation services.
 About 20% of our caseload are patients with a neuromuscular disorder such as cerebral palsy, 23% have a speech delay, 20% have a learning disability, AD/HD, anxiety or a developmental delay, and the remainder have a variety of other diagnoses.
-Approximately 70% of children we serve have Medicaid/Bayou Health plans, and the majority of these children have multiple conditions requiring more than one type of therapy.
+Approximately 70% of children we serve have Medicaid/Healthy Louisiana plans (formerly Bayou Health), and the majority of these children have multiple conditions requiring more than one type of therapy.

-Today, the Center serves children birth to 18 in the Greater Baton Rouge area with mild to moderate to severe disabilities or delays.
+Today, MCDC serves children birth to 18 in the Greater Baton Rouge area with mild to moderate to severe disabilities or delays.
 We see children with: